What Do Farm or Ranch Manager Do?

 Things a Farm or Ranch Manager Should Know How to Do

-When polled, Farm and Ranch Managers say the following skills are most frequently used in their jobs:
+These are the skills Farm and Ranch Managers say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.